aniketchavan2211/aniketchavan2211/Practical/hammering_code.md

 3. What types of errors can it correct?
 Single-bit errors.
 4. Difference between parity and Hamming Code?
 Parity detects only errors; Hamming can detect and correct single-bit errors.
 5. Use of Hamming Code?
 Reliable digital communication, memory systems, network data transfer.

----

-✅ Slip HAM1 Completed

----

-Now you have TDM, FSK, and Hamming Code slips ready in full journal format for your Sem 1 practicals.

-If you want, I can also make a slip for “Event Counter using Opto-Coupler / Seven Segment Display”, which is another easy and common practical for Sem 1.

-Do you want me to do that next?